aprimr/ShortUrl/Readme.md

 ## Conclusion

-This URL shortener app allows users to generate short links.
-It’s a simple but powerful tool for managing URLs.
+This URL shortener app allows users to generate short links and manage their saved URLs efficiently.
 The backend provides easy-to-use API endpoints to interact with the data, and the frontend is designed with a clean, responsive UI using React and Tailwind CSS.
+Saved URLs are stored locally on the user's device rather than in a database.